pivotal/docs-tap/api-auto-registration/key-concepts.hbs.md

 ## <a id='with-ref'></a>With an Object Ref

 You can use an object reference, instead of hard coding the URL, to point to a HTTPProxy, Knative Service, or Ingress.
-We do not support referencing kubernetes `Service` with Object Ref.
-If you'd like to point to your kubernetes `Service` directly, you may use the static url with cluster DNS address instead, e.g. https://myservice.mynamespace.svc.cluster.local:6789.
+VMware does not support referencing Kubernetes `Service` with Object Ref.
+To point to your Kubernetes `Service` directly, you can use the static URL with cluster DNS address instead.
+For example, `https://myservice.mynamespace.svc.cluster.local:6789`.

 ### <a id='with-httpproxy-ref'></a>With an HTTPPRoxy Object Ref